 Denim Quilt Making Tips and Techniques

-Nearly everyone has at least a few pairs of old blue jeans hanging in the closet, or maybe a skirt or two.
+Nearly everyone has at least a few pairs of old blue jeans hanging in the closet or maybe a skirt or two.
 It's easy to recycle denim garments to make a blue jeans quilt.
-Don't hesitate to introduce other fabrics into the quilt alongside the denim, like the flannel plaids in Candace Moore's colorful example above.
+Don't hesitate to introduce other fabrics into the quilt alongside the denim, such as the flannel plaids in Candace Moore's colorful example here.

 Each pair of jeans doesn't yield lots of fabric, but you can quickly build a stash by checking the racks at local thrift shops for jeans that are soft and faded, but not totally worn out.

 Look for bib overalls, too, especially kid's overalls with cute bibs that would be a fun addition when incorporated into a quilt block or used on the front of a denim tote or purse.
 And don't forget to pick up denim skirts since they do have quite a bit of usable yardage.

 - Wash the jeans and other clothes and dry them.